Sign up to our Newsletter

 What Do You Need to Apply?

 To be considered, applicants must be U.S. citizens and provide proof of their disability.
-They must also be enrolled in an accredited school in the U.S. and have a minimum high school GPA of 2.8.
+They must also be enrolled in an accredited U.S. school with a minimum high school GPA of 2.8.

 How to Find The Best Law School Scholarship for You